22AIML038RishiPatel/summerinternship2024_22AIMl038/README.md

    ## Data Fetching and Updating Excel Sheet:
    - The code includes functions to fetch data from specified tables in the database and update an Excel sheet with this data using the xlwings library.
 The fetch_data_from_database function retrieves all rows nd column names from the selected table, and update_excel_sheet writes this data into the specified Excel sheet.

+ ## Week 5: June 10th - June 15th
  ## Uploading Data from Excel to Database:
    - Another function, main_u, reads data from an Excel sheet, processes it into a pandas DataFrame, and uploads it to the specified table in the database.
-This includes converting column names to lowercase and handling potential exceptions with appropriate error messages using the win32api library
+This includes converting column names to lowercase and handling potential exceptions with appropriate error messages using the win32api library.
+   - I have start work on project of AI ChatBot for the company.
+First company give the individual task for the project.